Device: State Trigger Node

 - If a device is batch reporting its state data, this action will trigger a workflow for each state within the batch.
 If you only care about the most current update, you can use this option to ignore all updates but the most recent.

-- With the use of timestamps, you can overwrite previous states but you may want to filter the overwrites when triggering.
+- With the use of timestamps, you can overwrite previous states.
+However, you may want to not trigger the workflow for such overwrites, in which case this setting can filter out those payloads.

 Payload